Flying with Christmas crackers : Find out if your airline will let you travel with the festive faves this Xmas

 Along with the airlines’ policies relating to carrying Christmas crackers, it’s just as important to know what your departure airport has to say about them.

-However, passengers must ensure crackers being carried in hand luggage do not contain gifts such as large scissors or screwdriver sets.
+However, passengers must ensure that crackers being carried in hand luggage do not contain gifts such as large scissors or screwdriver sets.

 Christmas crackers… essential information